polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

 a task's description and its Hyperlambda, but you _cannot_ associate schedules with your task using this slot.
 If you've already created your task and you need to (re) schedule it, you'll need to combine the slots **[tasks.schedule]** and **[tasks.schedule.delete]** together.
 Below is an example of first creating a task for then to update it.
+Any existing schedules you've already associated with your task as you update it will not be changed.

 ```
 tasks.create:foo-bar-task-4
    .lambda

       log.info:Executing foo-bar-task-1

 tasks.update:foo-bar-task-4
    description:This is the foo bar task
    .lambda

       log.info:Another log entry now!
 ```